BenMoussaIlyes/CTF-tools/README.md

 # CTF-tools
-useful scripts I used in ctfs or secuirty in general
+useful scripts I used in ctfs